 You must record the administrative rights and hand them out.
 The web admin must know the web server.
 Website scanners scan the website for malware and website errors.
 A web application firewall and periodic website backup can ensure proper website security.

 If you have a Drupal website, you must know the security modules associated with the latest version.
 For example, the Login Security module can limit the number of attempts a user makes and block an IP address.
 The Disable Login Page module can also prevent bots from accessing your website.
-In addition, several Drupal security modules can prevent attacks on websites.
+In addition, several Drupal security modules or Drupal course can prevent attacks on websites.

 Threats from employees

 A significant threat that businesses face is from their employees.
 Companies have additional risks with the pandemic making work from home a reality.
 They can easily access critical data and undertake harmful activities that could be detrimental to the business.
 They can also harm alliances and clients, causing severe financial damage to the company.

 Not all employees may knowingly cause harm, but several mobile security threats exist.
 For example, many of them can access public wi-fi services.
 These free services do not have a robust security infrastructure to prevent harmful attacks.
 Moreover, the passwords for accessing the networks are not of global standards.
 There are various app-based and network-based threats to which the employees are exposed.

 Employees shouldn’t access public wi-fi systems that are insecure.
 They must not save their employment-related passwords on their smartphones.
 The employees must attend workshops and training sessions to learn about the possible security threats they can face.